-You can also consult travel advice from the Australian, Danish, Dutch, Finnish, French and German governments, find some of the relevant US government documents here and track the detention of foreign nationals here.
-DFAT have additional advice that they can provide on request: https://www.smartraveller.gov.au/about-us/contact-us
+You can also consult travel advice from the Australian, Danish, Dutch, Finnish2, French and German governments, find some of the relevant US government documents here and track the detention of foreign nationals here.
+Guides to travellers' rights when entering the US have been provided by The Guardian and The Conversation.
+The Guardian also has a specific guide on phone and data privacy.